SchoolOfCode/project-guidelines/project-week.md

 ## Technical details

 - You should be using environment variables where you think it is appropriate, and be [comfortable with why this is important to do in building applications](https://12factor.net/)
-- You should use the core technologies that we have covered on the course so far - Node, SQL, and React in particular
+- You should use the core technologies that we have covered on the course so far - think JavaScript, Node, SQL, and React

 ## Friday Presentations

-- 10 minute presentation slots: 8 minutes for presentations and 2 minutes for Q&A
+- 10 minute presentation slots, with some Q&A after.
+Try to stick to the timings!
 - Share the talking evenly around the team, everyone should contribute to the planning, building, and presenting
 - Practice before hand and time yourselves